avimaybee/focusflow/COMPREHENSIVE_UX_AUDIT_AND_IMPROVEMENTS.md

 1. Fix state management - messages state not triggering re-render
 2. Ensure scroll-to-bottom on new message
 3. Add optimistic UI updates for user messages

+**Status Update:** Implemented guarded message loading with abortable retries and immediate server resync in `src/app/chat/page.tsx` to keep optimism in sync with Supabase writes.
+Regression test on real data still pending.

 ---